 Victor Liong of Melbourne’s Lee Ho Fook, where XO is stirred through scallop and blue swimmer crab fried rice, agrees: “If you muck it up, it’s an expensive mistake.”

 That’s because XO is made with some luxe ingredients, including dried scallops, squid and shrimp, along with a Chinese ham called Jinhua ham, which is similar to good-quality jamon and prosciutto.
 The ham isn’t cheap, and the dried scallops can set you back $300 a kilo.
 (And that’s just the financial expense; it’s also a labour-intensive dish.
 It doesn’t take hours, but it involves many steps including soaking, steaming, wok frying and refrying.)

-Sydney’s General Chao offers six kinds of XO with differing grades of luxury.
-The outrageously fancy “New Style Super Premium XO” includes black truffles, Tasmanian abalone, and gold leaf.
+When Sydney’s General Chao opened in early 2019, it offered six kinds of XO with differing grades of luxury – it now offers three.
+One of those was the outrageously fancy “New Style Super Premium XO” which included black truffles, Tasmanian abalone, and gold leaf.
 “We want to take XO sauce to the next level,” chef Son Sewoo says.